waxingrose/rock-paper-scissors/README.md

 # rock-paper-scissors

-Rock paper scissors against the computer game.
+A rock paper scissors game against the computer.

-See final results of project.
+See results of project.